 Aaron’s Inc., which is based in Atlanta, has about 1,800 stores in 48 states, more than 10,000 employees and made a net profit of about $118 million in 2010.
 The company was found liable for “negligent supervision,” “sexual harassment,” and “intentional infliction of emotional distress.”

-Even today, sexual harassment still occurs in corporate environments in Philadelphia and throughout the country.
-If you feel that you have been a victim of sexual harassment, it’s important for you to talk to a Philadelphia injury lawyer right away.
+If you feel that you have been a victim of sexual harassment, it’s important for you to talk to a Pearce Law lawyer right away.